 The renal vein carries away the cleansed blood from the kidneys.

 Two renal arteries regularly transport blood to each of the kidneys.

-Ureters are the thin muscular tubes coming out from each kidney which opens into the urinary bladder.
-It is ducts which drain out urine from the kidneys.
+Ureters are the thin muscular tubes coming out from each kidney that opens into the urinary bladder.
+It is ducted which drain out urine from the kidneys.